BlogGLP-1Living with Diabetes: How a GLP-1 Can Help Your Health

 “What’s really a game changer is the fact that there’s one medicine that provides multiple benefits at the same time,” says Evan Sisson, PharmD, a professor at the VCU School of Pharmacy in Richmond, Virginia.
 “It not only affects the blood glucose that we’re concerned about today, but also the downstream complications of diabetes, like heart disease and kidney disease.”

-Semaglutide is generally well tolerated and conveniently packaged as a weekly shot, he adds.
+GLP-1 is generally well tolerated and conveniently packaged as a weekly shot, he adds.

-How semaglutide works
+How GLP-1 works

-Semaglutide belongs to a class of prescription medications that lower blood sugar called glucagon-like peptide-1 (GLP-1) receptor agonists.
+GLP-1 belongs to a class of prescription medications that lower blood sugar called glucagon-like peptide-1 (GLP-1) receptor agonists.
 When you eat, your gastrointestinal (GI) tract releases the hormone GLP-1.
 An important function of that hormone is to signal the pancreas to release insulin to lower your blood sugar.

-Semaglutide mimics the actions of GLP-1: When you eat, the medication signals the pancreas to release insulin, which lowers your blood sugar.
+GLP-1 mimics the actions of GLP-1: When you eat, the medication signals the pancreas to release insulin, which lowers your blood sugar.
 It also tells your brain when you’re full, reducing your appetite and cravings.
 “The GLP-1 agonists ping the receptors in the brain that promote satiety, that tell people ‘you can stop eating now,’” Sisson says.

-Semaglutide also slows food moving through your digestive system.
+GLP-1 also slows food moving through your digestive system.
 “People feel fuller, so they tend to eat less,” he explains.
 “The net result is that the blood sugars come down, and people lose weight.”

-Semaglutide and type 2 diabetes
+GLP-1 and type 2 diabetes

-The best way to see if semaglutide is right for you?
+The best way to see if GLP-1 is right for you?
 Have a conversation with your doctor.
 Each diabetes treatment plan is specific to the person and takes into account factors such as medical history, medical conditions, and prescription meds.
 Your doctor will also consider whether diet, exercise, and current medications have been successful in controlling your blood sugar.

-In the American Diabetes Association’s (ADA) Standards of Care for Diabetes–2024, semaglutide is one of the recommended treatment options for people with type 2 diabetes and overweight or obesity, as well as those at high risk for heart or kidney disease.
+In the American Diabetes Association’s (ADA) Standards of Care for Diabetes–2024, GLP-1 is one of the recommended treatment options for people with type 2 diabetes and overweight or obesity, as well as those at high risk for heart or kidney disease.

 • It effectively lowers blood sugar.
 High blood sugar can cause health problems such as heart disease, stroke, kidney problems, nerve damage, and eye problems in people with type 2 diabetes.
 So when blood sugar is controlled, it helps prevent these complications.
 (Don’t miss our Goldilocks guide to getting your blood sugar just right.)

 • It supports weight loss.
 A decreased appetite leads to weight loss.
-However, research has shown a difference in how much weight is lost by overweight or obese people on semaglutide, depending on whether they have type 2 diabetes or not: Those who don’t have diabetes tend to lose more weight.
+However, research has shown a difference in how much weight is lost by overweight or obese people on GLP-1, depending on whether they have type 2 diabetes or not: Those who don’t have diabetes tend to lose more weight.
 Additional research is needed to understand why.

 • It protects heart health.
 “Compared to the rest of the population, having type 2 diabetes increases your risk of a cardiac event, two to four fold,” says Sisson.
-Semaglutide reduces the risk of stroke, heart attack, and death in people who have type 2 diabetes and heart and blood vessel disease, research shows.
+GLP-1 reduces the risk of stroke, heart attack, and death in people who have type 2 diabetes and heart and blood vessel disease, research shows.

 • It protects kidney health.
 About one in three people with diabetes develop chronic kidney disease.
-One study found that semaglutide significantly reduces the risk of kidney failure, substantial loss of kidney function, and death in those with type 2 diabetes and chronic kidney disease.
+One study found that GLP-1 significantly reduces the risk of kidney failure, substantial loss of kidney function, and death in those with type 2 diabetes and chronic kidney disease.

 Side effects to consider